 What we don’t: Not heavy but a little bulky.

-A camera like the Sony a7R III is a super attractive option for serious landscape photographers, with a low weight and high-resolution sensor.
+A full-frame mirrorless camera like the Sony a7R IV is a super attractive option for serious landscape photographers, with a low weight and high-resolution sensor.
 And although the 16-35mm f/2.8 above may be the most versatile wide-angle option for FE, the Zeiss Batis 18mm f/2.8 is the premier prime.
-At this focal length, it's a dream pairing for the a7R III.
+At this focal length, it's a dream pairing for the a7R IV.

 Just how good is the Batis 18mm f/2.8?
 It’s extremely sharp all the way to the corners (Zeiss primes are known for their sharpness), has little distortion, incredible color rendition, and fast autofocus.
 In addition, the lens is reasonably light at 11.6 ounces and built to last.
 Other wide-angle prime options from Zeiss include the 21mm Loxia, but that lens is manual focus and not quite as wide as we prefer for landscapes.